acierto/gulp-release/docs/ReadmeFor2.x.md

 The difference is that last defined one wins.

-But be aware that if task was defined twice and you will call this task directly or as a dependency will make a difference.
-So keeping that in mind you can create a proper strategy for your task graph (for example by preventing inside of registry duplicated task, or remove previous task from registry and reapply the new one).
+But be aware, that in case when the task is defined twice, direct invocation or invocation as a dependency from another makes a difference.
+So keeping that in mind, you can create a proper strategy for your task graph (for example by preventing inside of registry a duplicated task or by removing a previous task from registry and reapplying a new one).

-You can follow for a more documentation how to work with registries here: https://github.com/gulpjs/undertaker-registry
+More information how to work with registries: https://github.com/gulpjs/undertaker-registry

 ### Short description of registries